 What Is the Patient Engagement Journey?

 Everyone uses the term “patient engagement” but that doesn’t mean that everyone uses the term in the same way.
-While patient engagement is about engaging the patient during a single encounter, engagement shouldn’t be limited to that one encounter alone.
+While patient engagement does take place during a single encounter, engagement shouldn’t be limited to that one encounter alone.

 Instead, health systems should be thinking about the ways in which they can drive engagement throughout the entire patient journey.
 This means everything from the early education and awareness stage (for example, going online and searching for information on symptoms) to physician interaction to appointment follow-ups and reminders for continued care.